khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - own the content

-- can have full control over designing it
+- can have full control over its functions and design

 - can disseminate a URL to a specific page in different corners of the Web e.g. on social media platforms, forums, emails, etc.